 Program on Science, Technology and Society at Harvard|

-Friederike Gesing is a social/cultural anthropologist and a visiting research fellow with the Harvard STS Program during the 2012-2013 academic year.
-She is a Ph.D. candidate at the University of Bremen’s Department of Social Sciences and is affiliated with the Research Centre for Sustainability Studies (artec).
-While at Harvard, she will be writing up her ethnography on emerging forms of coastal hazard protection in Aotearoa/New Zealand.
-Her work focuses on so-called “soft” approaches of dealing with coastal erosion which are commonly framed as “working with, not against nature”.
+Friederike Gesing is a social/cultural anthropologist currently working as a postdoctoral researcher at artec Sustainability Research Center, University of Bremen.
+She also co-founded the Bremen NatureCultures Lab.
+She was a visiting research fellow with the Harvard STS Program during the 2012-2013 academic year.
+While at Harvard, she was writing up her ethnography on emerging forms of coastal hazard protection in Aotearoa/New Zealand.
+Her work focused on so-called “soft” approaches of dealing with coastal erosion which are commonly framed as “working with, not against nature”.
+She received her Ph.D. from the University of Bremen’s Department of Social Sciences in 2015.

 Friederike carried out her doctoral research as a member of the interdisciplinary research training group INTERCOAST (Integrated Coastal-Zone and Shelf-Sea Research) in collaboration with Waikato University, Hamilton (NZ).
 In 2010/11, she spent 14 months in Aotearoa/New Zealand doing multi-sited ethnographic fieldwork.
 In the context of climate and coastal change, her work is following different trajectories of a paradigmatic shift towards dune restoration and soft engineering techniques.